jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 To avoid accidental collisions, you'll probably want to make your symbol descriptions quite unique.
 One easy way of doing that is to include prefix/context/namespacing information in them.

-For example, consider a utility like:
+For example, consider a utility such as the following:

 ```js
 function extractValues(str) {